PlaidCloud/website/content/en/docs/concepts/overview/components.md

 {{< glossary_definition term_id="cloud-controller-manager" length="short" >}}

 The cloud-controller-manager only runs controllers that are specific to your cloud provider.
-If you are running Kubernetes on your own premises, or in a learning environment inside your own PC, the cluster does not have a cloud controller manager.
+If you are running PlaidCloud on your own premises, or in a learning environment inside your own PC, the cluster does not have a cloud controller manager.

 As with the kube-controller-manager, the cloud-controller-manager combines several logically